jSherz/jsj-blog/_posts/2018-04-14-private-static-docs.markdown

                             --function-name authenticate-docs
 ```

 OK!
-We're getting closer.
+We&rsquo;re getting closer.
 Last step (I promise), CloudFront.

 ## Step 3.
 The CloudFront Distribution

-This is a bit of a lengthy command, but we've got a lot of settings to go
+This is a bit of a lengthy command, but we&rsquo;ve got a lot of settings to go
 through.
 If you prefer, you can create the CloudFront distribution through the
 AWS console.
 The key parts are the "Origins" section that identifies that we
 want to use our CloudFront origin access identity with the S3 bucket and also